 This is a question we get quite frequently, as extinguishers are replaced due to age or because of use in an emergency.
 Extinguishers may be taken to CalBag Metals in the Port of Tacoma.
 For more information and driving directions, please visit their website.

 This may be the question we get the most frequently when it comes to drop-off locations.
-If you have medications that you need to safely dispose of, please note the drop-off locations in the area.
-Within West Pierce, the Lakewood and Steilacoom Police Departments have drop boxes for certain medications.
+If you have medications that you need to safely dispose of, please visit the Tacoma-Pierce County Health Department’s website.
+Within West Pierce, the Lakewood, University Place and Steilacoom Police Departments have drop boxes for certain medications.

 Lakewood Police Department